drvinceknight/gtb/chapters/cooperative_games/main.md

 $$

 Below are the $R^2$ values obtained from fitting models to different subsets of the features.
-These were generated using synthetic data (you can refer to :download:`main.py </_static/data-for-shapley-regression-tutorial/main.py>` for the code).
+These were generated using synthetic data.

 | Model                                         | $R^2$ |
 | --------------------------------------------- | ----- |